kubernetes/enhancements/keps/sig-node/4265-proc-mount/README.md

     DefaultProcMount ProcMountType = "Default"

     // UnmaskedProcMount bypasses the default masking behavior of the container
-    // runtime and ensures the newly created /proc the container stays in tact with
+    // runtime and ensures the newly created /proc the container stays intact with
     // no modifications.
     UnmaskedProcMount ProcMountType = "Unmasked"
 )